underscoreio/essential-scala/src/pages/classes/case-classes.md

 ### Features of a case class

-1. **A field for each constructor argument** -- we don't even need to write `val` in our constructor definition, although there's no harm in doing so.
+1. **A field for each constructor argument**---we don't even need to write `val` in our constructor definition, although there's no harm in doing so.

 ~~~ scala
 scala> res0.firstName